stefanbringuier/graph-pes/docs/source/data/atomic_graph.rst

 =============

 We describe atomic graphs using the :class:`~graph_pes.graphs.AtomicGraph` class.
-For convenient ways to create instances of such graphs, see :func:`to_atomic_graph`.
+For convenient ways to create instances of such graphs, see :func:`~graph_pes.data.io.to_atomic_graph`.

 Definition